Henry Morgan – 3 Years On

 Comments: 1

-1. Avatar Joe Wolfson says:
+1. Joe Wolfson says:

 This just goes to show how bad ASIC really is.
 If I got a please explain notice in any other first world country my listing would be suspended and the auditor and sponsoring broker pulled into an enquiry.
 Much like right now you can disenfranchise retail shareholders by way of a special dispensation that allows companies to raise capital and really to ignore their retail shareholders.
 The low ball;l SPP’s being offered whilst new institutional holders get in on the ground floor is really disgusting.